Love Goes

-Love Goes is the third studio album by English singer-songwriter Sam Smith.
+Love Goes is the third studio album by the English singer-songwriter Sam Smith.
 It was released on 30 October 2020 through Capitol Records.
 The album serves as a follow-up to Smith's second studio album The Thrill of It All (2017).
-Originally planned to be titled To Die For and was due for release on 1 May 2020 but was delayed amid the COVID-19 pandemic, the album was promoted by the singles "My Oasis", "Diamonds" and "Kids Again".
+Originally planned to be titled To Die For, the album was due for release on 1 May 2020 but was delayed amid the COVID-19 pandemic, the album was promoted by the singles "My Oasis", "Diamonds" and "Kids Again".

 Love Goes debuted in the top-ten on various official charts, including in Australia, Canada, Ireland, New Zealand and Switzerland.
 In the United Kingdom, it debuted at number two, Smith's only album not to top the Official Albums Chart, while it peaked at number five on the US Billboard 200.
 It has sold over 4.5 million copies worldwide, as of 2021.